alix-tz/escriptorium-documentation/docs/export.md

 As soon as the export is ready, a green message box will appear in the upper-right section of the interface, providing you with a download link.
 Click on "Download" to download the txt file or the zip file resulting from your export.

-When exporting ALTO and PAGE, the exported file is saved as a zip file containg an XML file per document-part, the corresponding images if included, as well as a METS XML file describing the ensemble.
+When exporting ALTO and PAGE, the exported file is saved as a zip file containing an XML file per document-part, the corresponding images if included, as well as a METS XML file describing the ensemble.

 When exporting plain text, clicking on "Download" will redirect you to a new URL, displaying the plain text.
 All the transcriptions are concatenated as a single text file.

 ![image: Illustration of the export](img/export/escriptorium_export_download.gif "Stating the export task and downloading the result.")

 !!!
 Tip
-    If you plan on doing several exports, we recommand to close the green message-box after each export (after downloading the file of course).
+    If you plan on doing several exports, we recommend to close the green message-box after each export (after downloading the file of course).

 ### Find previous exports

 Each export is provided a unique permanent link.
-You can save it, for example to automatically re-download it later without having to set the whole export again but it is also possible to find the links to all your previous exports in the Profile page, under the "Files" tab.<!-- todo: add link to "review and edit your profile" which should logically be : [Profile page, under the "Files" tab](walkthrough_users.md#review-and-edit-your-profile)-->
+You can save it, for example to automatically re-download it later without having to set the whole export again but it is also possible to find the links to all your previous exports in the [Profile page, under the "Files" tab](users.md#review-and-edit-your-profile).